vfmd/vfmd-spec/doc/specification.md

     The matching substring for the second parenthesized subexpression shall be [trimmed] to give a _header text run_.
-The result of processing the _header text run_ as a [text run] shall form the content of the header element.
+The result of interpreting the _header text run_ as a [text span sequence] shall form the content of the header element.

     For example, the HTML outputs for the above expressions are: